-N-1 infrastructure assessment
+N-1 for ESW-CBA infrastructure assessment

-After 2020 the Lithuanian N-1 indicator improves up to exceeding 100 %, mainly thanks to additional interconnection capacity between Latvia and Lithuania.
-By 2030, Portugal and Slovenia exceed 100 % and FYROM and Serbia improve significantly their N-1s.
+After 2020 the Lithuanian N-1 for ESW-CBA indicator improves up to exceeding 100%, mainly thanks to additional interconnection capacity between Latvia and Lithuania.
+By 2030, Portugal and Slovenia exceed 100% and FYROM and Serbia improve significantly their N-1s for ESW-CBA.

-Denmark also improves its N-1 indicator above 120% in 2030 in all scenarios.
+Denmark also improves its N-1 for ESW-CBA indicator above 120% in 2030 in all scenarios.

-In Ireland, Finland and Sweden, the N-1 remains on a low level between 2020 and 2030 by the 2nd-PCI list Infrastructure level.
+In Ireland, Finland and Sweden, the N-1 for ESW-CBA remains on a low level between 2020 and 2030 by the 2nd-PCI list Infrastructure level.
 Nevertheless the results for Finland and Sweden are significantly improved compared to the Low infrastructure level.

-Figure 6.43: N-1, PCI 2nd list, DC, Green Evolution
+Figure 6.43: N-1 for ESW-CBA, PCI 2nd list, DC, Green Evolution